hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 It's because [`tracing`] itself **doesn't** store this data.
-This allows [`tracing`] to not allocate for the data and therefore be used in [`no_std`] environments as well as the giant servers and beefy development machines that many of us are used to.
+This allows [`tracing`] to not allocate for the data and therefore be used in [`no_std`] environments as well as the giant servers and beefy development machines that many of us are accustomed to.

 [`no_std`]: https://docs.rust-embedded.org/book/intro/no-std.html